Quasi-Equivalence of Width and Depth of Neural Networks: Introduction

+In the second perspective, we replace the mainstream artificial neuron type with a quadratic counterpart and extend our first perspective by utilizing the factorization and continued fraction representations of the same univariate polynomial to construct wide and deep networks, respectively.
+Specifically, a univariate polynomial function can be expressed as follows:

+where $a_i\neq 0$, and $r_j, s_j, t_j$ and $b_l, c_l$ are related. \ff{Previously, inspired by neuronal diversity, our group designed the quadratic neuron \citep{b2} that replaces the inner product in a conventional neuron with a quadratic function.
+Due to the merits of the idea, the network based on quadratic neurons have been increasingly studied and applied \citep{bu2021quadratic, ji2021prediction, mantini2021cqnn, xu2022quadralib}}.
+Here, we can construct a wide quadratic network and a deep quadratic network to implement the left side and right side of Eq. \eqref{ExtendedDeMorgan}, respectively.
+This establishes the equivalence between wide and deep quadratic networks.
+Finally, we generalize such an equivalence into a multivariate setting based on Kolmogorov-Arnold theorem \citep{b29}.

+Our main contribution is the establishment of the width-depth quasi-equivalence of neural networks.
+We summarize our main results on ReLU networks (the first perspective) and quadratic networks (the second perspective) in Tables \ref{tab:summary1} and \ref{tab:summary2}, respectively. \ff{Specifically, Table 1 lists the width and depth of the wide and deep networks constructed in our first perspective, where the complexity measure $M$ is the minimum number of simplices needed to cover the polytopes formed by a ReLU network.
+Table 2 shows the width and depth of the wide and deep quadratic networks constructed in our second perspective, where the complexity measures $K_1$ and $K_2$ are the degrees of polynomials to represent a function of interest.
+Clearly, given a complexity measure, the width of the constructed wide network is greater than the depth, while the depth of the constructed deep network is greater than the width. }

-In summary, our main contribution is the establishment of the width-depth quasi-\fl{equivalency} of neural networks \fl{by realizing width-depth conversion in light of the De Morgan law, and enabling the transformation of a general ReLU network into a wide ReLU network and a deep ReLU network.} To put our contributions in perspective, we would like to mention relevant studies.
-Kawaguchi \textit{et al.} ~\cite{b22} analyzed the effect of width and depth on the quality of local minima.
-They showed that the quality of local minima improves toward the global minima as depth and width becomes larger.
-Daniely \textit{et al.} ~\cite{b23} shed light on the duality between neural networks and compositional kernel Hilbert spaces using an acyclic graph that can succinctly describe neural networks and compositional kernels in a unified framework.
-From the physical point of view, Georgiev ~\cite{b24} discussed the duality of observables (for example, image pixels) and observations in machine learning. \ff{In addition, the importance of width was implicated in light of the neural tangent kernel (NTK) \cite{jacot2018neural}, and we \ff{discuss the width and depth of neural networks as related to} NTK in the \textbf{Supplementary Information I.}} To our best knowledge, this work is the first that reveals the width-depth quasi-\fl{equivalency} of neural networks.
+To put our contributions in perspective, we would like to mention relevant studies. \ff{\cite{jacot2018neural} proposed the theory of the neural tangent kernel (NTK), which provides a useful lens to understand a network when the width of a network goes to infinity.} \cite{b22} analyzed the effect of width and depth on the quality of local minima.
+They showed that the quality of local minima improves toward the global minima as depth and width become larger. \cite{levine2020limits} revealed the width-depth interplay in a self-attention network.
+We discuss the width of neural networks as related to NTK in the \textbf{Supplementary Information I.} To the best of our knowledge, our study is the first work to reveal the width-depth quasi-equivalence of neural networks.